databricks/scala-style-guide/README.md

 - Do NOT use `Try` in APIs, i.e. do NOT return Try in any methods.Prefer explicitly throwing exceptions for abnormal execution and Java style try/catch for exception handling.

   Background information: Scala provides monadic error handling (through `Try`, `Success`, and `Failure`) that facilitates chaining of actions.
 However, we found from our experience that the use of it often leads to more levels of nesting that are harder to read.
 In addition, it is often unclear what the semantics are for expected errors vs exceptions because those are not encoded in `Try`.
-As a result, we discouarge the use of `Try` for error handling.
+As a result, we discourage the use of `Try` for error handling.
 In particular:

   As a contrived example:
   ```scala